betaflight/betaflight/docs/development/CodingStyle.md

 ## Curly Braces

-Functions shall have the opening brace at the beginning of the next line.
+Functions shall have the opening and closing braces at the beginning of the next line, and followed by a line break.
 ```
 int function(int x)
 {